1 Corinthians Chapter Six

 Not only does this affect the harmony of believers but also unbelievers are watching us at all times.
 When they see us acting in the same ways that they do, it does not glorify God and make them want to know about Jesus.

-The very fact that you have lawsuits among you means you have been completely defeated already.
+Actually, if you are bringing lawsuits against each other, it is already a defeat for you.
 Why not rather be wronged?
 Why not rather be cheated?
-Instead, you yourselves cheat and do wrong, and you do this to your brothers.
+Instead, you yourselves wrong and cheat; and you do it to your own brothers!

 Paul tells them (and us) that the fact that we even have lawsuits among believers is a sign that we are not following Christ.
 Christ came as a servant and was wronged many times including when "He who knew no sin became sin" for us.
 Even while He was being beaten, mocked, and crucified, He asked His Father not to hold their actions against them.
 That, my friends, is the standard for us as well and anything less is defeat.